From the head of Isis to the brain behind Boko Haram, we reveal the new names on the globe’s governmental watch lists

 How he can be stopped: Wilson could face an investigation for possible illegal export of munitions which, if found guilty, would see him face up to seven years in prison.
 If it could be proven that his actions seriously threatened “US national and regional security interests” the penalty could be longer.

-What he wants: To enforce Sharia law and overthrow government.
+What he wants: Money and power

 THE MASS KIDNAPPER